 - All ads should accurately represent the product’s capabilities.
 Performance claims should be reasonable and in accordance with design specifications.

 In a manufacturer’s training literature and advertising, wording that should always raise a question and be considered carefully are absolutes or clear statistical statements that can be challenged even if they are not facts.
 Your choice of words in advertising is one of the most important factors to consider.
 You may claim that your product has the best quality, but saying that it’s the “strongest” or “safest” on the market can be objectively tested and challenged by a customer or a competitor.
 A user could also think the product can be put under forces that ultimately result in product failure and injury.

 Assessments for Best

 Here at Clarion Safety, we understand that product safety and risk reduction can be difficult to navigate, with many varying factors and considerations.
 That’s why we offer a variety of comprehensive machinery safety and risk assessment consulting services.
-Our consulting expertise includes product safety, machinery risk assessments, manual audits and design, safeguarding audits, label warnings reviews, and more.
+Our consulting expertise includes product safety, machinery risk assessments, manual audits and design, label warnings reviews, and more.
 Reach out to our team of safety professionals if you have any questions or concerns of what service is right for you.